manufy/local-ollama-chat-interface/README.md

 ## Kubernetes Deployment

 1. Ensure your Kubernetes cluster is set up and `kubectl` is configured.

+You can use the kubernetes-apply-manifest.sh or run manually:

 2. Apply the Kubernetes configurations:
    ```